GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 ```

-We begin my loading a user from the database using the `flask-login` package.
-This package also has the attribute `UserMxin` that help the application to know if the user is authenticated, is anonymous or is active.
+We begin by loading a user from the database using the `flask-login` package.
+This package also has the attribute `UserMixin` that helps the application to know if the user is authenticated, anonymous or active.

 As a security precaution, a user's password is never stored in its original form.
 Instead, it is hashed into some cryptographic value using the methods `generate_password_hash`,  and `check_password_hash` before being stored.
 This is to help secure user data in the unfortunate event the database becomes compromised through an attack.